skeptict/DT-gRPC-Swift-Client/README.md

 To use this framework, you need to configure the Draw Things gRPC server with the following settings:

-1. **Response Compression**: Must be **disabled**
+1. **Response Compression**: May be **enabled** or **disabled**
-   - Having server-side compression enabled will cause failure, the client does not currently have the ability to decompress responses
+   - Having server-side compression enabled is supported, the client has the ability to decompress the responses

+2. **Transport Layer Security**: May be **enabled** or **disabled**
+   - Either mode is supported, enabling TLS is recommended

+3. **Bridge Mode**: May be **enabled** or **disabled**
+   - Generation pass through to another server, including DT+ is supported
+   - Bring Your Own LoRA (BYOL) feature of DT+ is not supported in Bridge Mode currently.
+This is a DT+ service limitation, not a limitation of the DrawThingsClient

 2. **Enable Model Browsing**: Recommended to be **enabled**
-   - This allows the framework to query available models, samplers, and other metadata
+   - This allows the framework to query available checkpoint models, controlnets, LoRAs, etc.
-   - Required for proper initialization and model selection
+   - Required for proper initialization and model selection in a UI

 3. **Share Secret**: May be **enabled** or **disabled**
     - The shared secret is implemented in the client but the application must also support passing that optional paramter with the generation request.